 As a commercial litigator, Paul’s practice ranges from defending civil fraud, commercial loss, and breach of contract claims, to aggressively pursuing breach of contract, civil fraud and breach of partnership agreement claims as a commercial plaintiff.
 Paul also routinely negotiates partnership, executive compensation, and LLC agreements, and advises hedge fund managers and owners of startups in various legal capacities.

 Paul also represents artists and managers in the entertainment industry.
+Paul’s practice includes representing platinum selling recording artists and world touring jazz musicians, managers of grammy award winning and nominated musicians, independent filmmakers and music streaming service startups.
 This aspect of his practice is born out of his experience as a musician in different bands over almost 20 years, including live shows and studio time.
 Helping artists succeed is one of the great pleasures in his personal and professional life.
 As an important part of this, Paul dedicates pro bono services to New York's Volunteer Lawyers for the Arts.